 Engage your happy customers and build testimonials

-People are more likely to make a purchase if others around them – even total strangers – have bought and enjoyed the product.
-So, as things are slower now, this is the best time to reach out to your customers and offer incentives in the form of discounts or coupons in return for reviews on your website, app, social platforms, Google, Yelp and more!
-Your customers are looking for ways to help their favorite businesses, and many will be happy to leave a review.
-Additionally, it is critical right now to keep your customers in the loop – about whether you’re open, closed, have revised hours and capacity limitations, are hiring, having sales or promotions – the list goes on.
-If you have a website or an app, create a news or updates section for this information.
+People are more likely to purchase if others around them – even total strangers – have bought and enjoyed the product.
+So, as things are slower now, this is the best time to reach out to your customers and offer incentives in the form of discounts or coupons in return for reviews on your website, app, social platforms, Google, Yelp, and more!
+Your customers are looking for ways to help their favourite businesses and many will be happy to leave a review.
+Additionally, it is critical right now to keep your customers in the loop – about whether you’re open, closed, have revised hours and capacity limitations, are hiring, having sales, or promotions – the list goes on.
+Whether you have a business website or your retail app, create a news or updates section for this information.

 If you’re going digital, choose your platform wisely

 And the trend isn’t going to change any time soon.
 In-app sales are growing 46% year-on-year, and as the world accelerates to its digital future, these numbers are only going to rise.
-Whether the transformation leads to something completely new – like a subscription service or an app – or something morphed – like building a social presence to communicate with your customers – the COVID-19 era has introduced an opportunity.
+Whether the transformation leads to something completely new – like a subscription service or an app – or something morphed – like building a social media presence to communicate with your customers – the COVID-19 era has introduced an opportunity.
 As tough as it is for us to use that word to describe the current circumstances, small and medium businesses around the world should feel encouraged and empowered to rethink and reshape how their businesses move forward.

 With Builder.ai providing simple, straightforward retail app development, the future has arrived for smaller businesses.
 With no developer knowledge needed, and 0% commission charged on sales made through your apps, Studio Store presents the latest opportunities for small businesses to improve their conversion ratio.